wbrowar/admin-bar-component/README.md

 ## Installation

-To install Admin Bar, use NPM or a compatible package manager.
+To install Admin Bar Component, use NPM or a compatible package manager.

 ### With NPM: